 To help make this campaign a success by raising awareness of running for wellbeing, we are encouraging all our England Athletics affiliated clubs and RunTogether groups to host a public #RunAndRevise session; this can be as part of a regular club/group run or you can organise a specific one aimed at 16-25 year olds or for a particular age range (16-18 or 18-25 year olds).

-RunTogether Run Leaders are able to schedule their sessions now, and then tag their run with #RunAndRevise from the start of April. www.runandrevise.co.uk will be updated on 29 April with a list of organised runs.
+RunTogether Run Leaders are able to schedule their sessions, and then tag their run with #RunAndRevise. www.runandrevise.co.uk will show a list of organised runs.

 Schools, colleges, universities and other organisations wishing to organise a #RunAndRevise session simply need to register; click here to find out how.

 - For more information about the #RunAndRevise campaign please contact: firstname.lastname@example.org

 Promoting your event

 England Athletics is providing support material (template poster and social media memes) for you to promote your event.
 To access it, just email email@example.com.